MTDASD/cloudflare-tunnel-multi-domain-docker-single-vps/README.md

 Manage multiple domains from a single VPS using isolated Cloudflare Tunnels.
 Perfect for users hosting many domains or services on one server—each tunnel runs independently with its own web-based configuration interface, providing automatic HTTPS, DDoS protection, and zero-trust network access without opening any ports on your VPS.

+> **💡 Important Note:** This multi-tunnel setup is designed for users managing domains across **different Cloudflare accounts**.
+If all your domains are managed under a **single Cloudflare account**, you only need **one tunnel**—a single Cloudflare Tunnel can handle alot of domains and services within the same account.
+Use multiple tunnels when you need complete isolation between different Cloudflare accounts or for organizational separation (e.g., production, staging, development environments).

 ![Docker](https://img.shields.io/badge/Docker-2496ED?style=for-the-badge&logo=docker&logoColor=white)
 ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=cloudflare&logoColor=white)
 ![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)